BioPredCoreAnalytics/ThermoSeqPred/README.md

 This repository contains code, notebooks, and scripts used to develop and evaluate supervised machine learning and deep learning models for predicting thermophilic proteins from sequence and proteomic-derived features.
 The goal is to provide a reproducible pipeline for feature engineering, model training, hyperparameter tuning, evaluation, and explainable AI (XAI) analysis for biological insight.

 #Motivation
 Thermophilic proteins are proteins that remain stable and functional at high temperatures.
 Predicting whether a protein is thermophilic from sequence or proteomic signals has applications in biotechnology, industrial enzyme design, and understanding protein stability.
-This project builds a supervised learning framework to classify proteins as thermophilic vs mesophilic (or additional temperature-related classes), compare feature-based ML with end-to-end DL on sequences, and provide interpretable feature attributions.
+This project builds a supervised learning framework to classify proteins as thermophilic (or additional temperature-related classes), compare feature-based ML with end-to-end DL on sequences, and provide interpretable feature attributions.

 #Dataset
 Primary sources: Uniprot/SwissProt, Thermophile-specific databases.
 Labels: thermophilic proteins (binary) by experimentally-determined optimum temperature or organism growth temperature.
-Optionally multi-class (e.g., psychrophilic / mesophilic / thermophilic).
 Availability: The dataset is currently available upon request.
 Please contact us (sp24-pcs-006@cuilahore.edu.pk) for access.

 Author :
 Sharaf J. Malebary , Hamza Shahab Awan , Anas Saleh Alkarim , Nashwan Alromema, Yaser Daanial Khan

 #Feature engineering
 We implement multiple feature sets so you can compare which signals carry thermophilicity information.
-Specifically, we utilize a 153-dimensional genomic/protein-derived feature representation that captures rich statistical, positional, and physicochemical information:
+Specifically, Proteomic feature vectors derived from the position relative composition variant feature representation of genomic/protein-derived sequences feature representation that identify rich statistical, positional, and physicochemical information:
 Super Feature Vectors
 Raw Moments
 Central Moments of Statistical Distributions